 Infrastructure alone accounts for 21% of the allocated budget, a 46.5% increase over the last year.
 A major portion of this would go in paving the way for the Expo 2020 projects as per a planned schedule, that includes the main expo building, and the supporting service projects, such as roads, bridges, sewage, transportation and metro lines, as well as the foundation to prepare the entire area for post-expo events.

-Mr. Abdul Rahman Saleh Al Saleh, Director General of Dubai Government’s Department of Finance (DOF), has stated, “Over the coming years, Dubai Government actively seeks to improve public budget performance continuously, in order to achieve financial sustainability, fulfil the emirate’s commitments, and realise the strategic objectives of Dubai 2021 Plan.”
+Mr. Abdul Rahman Saleh Al Saleh, Director General of Dubai Government’s Department of Finance (DOF), has stated, “Over the coming years, the Dubai Government actively seeks to improve public budget performance continuously, in order to achieve financial sustainability, fulfill the emirate’s commitments, and realize the strategic objectives of Dubai 2021 Plan.”